funwithflutter/flutter_confetti/README.md

 * `colors` -> a list of colors can be provided to manually set the confetti colors.
 If omitted then random colors will be used.
 A single color, for example `[Colors.blue]`, or multiple colors `[Colors.blue, Colors.red, Colors.green]` can be provided as an argument in the `ConfettiWidget
 * `minimumSize` -> a `Size` controlling the minimum possible size of the confetti.
 To be used in conjuction with `maximumSize`.
 For example, setting a `minimumSize` equal to `Size(10,10)` will ensure that the confetti will never be smaller than the specified size.
 Must be positive and smaller than the `maximumSize`.
 Can not be null.
 * `maximumSize` -> a `Size` controlling the maximum possible size of the confetti.
 To be used in conjuction with `minimumSize`.
 For example, setting a `maximumSize` equal to `Size(100,100)` will create confetti with a size somewhere between the minimum and maximum size of (100, 100) [widht, height].
 Must be positive and bigger than the `minimumSize`, Can not be null.
+* `gravity` -> change the speed at which the confetti falls.
+A value between 0 and 1.
+The higher the value the faster it will fall.
+Default is set to `0.1`
+* `particleDrag` -> configure the drag force to apply to the confetti.
+A value between 0 and 1.
+A value of 1 will be no drag at all, while 0.1, for example, will be a lot of drag.
+Default is set to `0.05`

 Enjoy the confetti.